 This article is not about scholars without roofs over their heads but a rough guide to student accommodation in and around town.
 Joburg is a vibrant city with a rich and exciting nightlife, thanks to the two universities, UJ and WITS.
-A lot of business relies on student occupancy, such as the restaurants and coffee shops of Braamfontein and Melville, to name a few.
+A lot of businesses, such as the restaurants and coffee shops of Braamfontein and Melville, to name a few, rely on student occupancy.
 Because of such a high influx of students, which increases each year, accommodation is always in demand.
-After a quick search engine investigation, one quickly notices that finding a place to stay is more daunting than one would expect.
-Reality is a bitter pill and a list of things should be taken into consideration, such as the distance needed to travel to and from varsity, general safety and the de facto tie breaker – price.
+After a quick search-engine investigation, one quickly notices that finding a place to stay is more daunting than one would expect.
+Reality is a bitter pill and a list of things should be taken into consideration, such as the distance needed to travel to and from varsity, general safety and the de facto tie breaker: price.

 Those studying at WITS have it somewhat easier as rental properties within the city are cheaper, more spacious and, believe it or not, a lot safer.
 South Point, located on De Korte Street in Braamfontein, offers comfortable living within walking distance from WITS’ main campus.
 The only problem with this is, of course, that it’s fairly expensive.
 Alternatively, students have been known to live in communes in Hillbrow and surrounding areas ,which often works out very well.
 A two-bedroom flat can cost as little as R1 350 per month, and a top floor loft can be rented at around

 With the City of Johannesburg’s 20-year plan to link all neighbouring towns such as Roodepoort, Randburg and Sandton to the city with dedicated cycle lanes, student accommodation will become more accessible and readily available.
 But, until then, we’ll have to make use of the resources available such as contacting letting agents, scrounging around the web and searching through classifieds.

 Are you a student?
 Where do you currently stay?
 Tell us in the comments section below.